What’s in my camera bag

 There’s not much that would ruin a trip faster than losing all your photos.

-I take enough memory cards with me so that I can cover each day I’m away on a separate card.
-I also take a few additional cards in case I need more than one in a day.
-At the end of each day I back-up my card onto a portable hard dive.
+I take enough memory cards with me so that I can cover each day I’m away and a few additional cards incase I need more.
+At the end of each day I back-up my card onto a Seagate portable hard drive.

-Be prepared for the unexpected.
-Insure your travels, make sure you have travel insurance so you’re covered in case your camera is damaged or stolen whilst you are away.
+Make sure you have travel insurance whilst you are away to ensure you are covered in case your camera is damaged or stolen.

 Take your camera everywhere with you.
 You never know when you will need it!

-What camera gear do you travel with?
+What’s in my camera bag?
 Let me know in the comments below and if you are looking to take your photography to the next level, subscribe here to keep up with our latest posts.